All Articles

 Fintech platforms have reshaped how businesses access credit, making lending faster and more flexible compared to traditional channels.

 • Accessibility and Flexibility: Technology-driven lenders allow businesses, especially startups and SMEs, to secure funds without lengthy paperwork.
-Platforms like Recur Club specialise in revenue-based financing, where recurring revenue streams are used for quick, collateral-free funding.
+Recur Club specialises in revenue-based financing, where recurring revenue streams are used for quick, collateral-free funding.

 • Streamlined Processes: Online applications, automated verification, and digital disbursements reduce the time from application to approval.